BenjamimNdayisaba/Snake-game/README.md

-A basic snake game based on C prgramming language
+A basic snake game based on C++ prgramming language